Akshita3104/Notoria/README.md

-# PersonalHub
+# Notoria

-**PersonalHub** is a modern and visually engaging productivity application built with **React**, **Vite**, and **Electron**.
+**Notoria** is a modern and visually engaging productivity application built with **React**, **Vite**, and **Electron**.
 It includes tools like note-taking, a music player, and a clean, purple-themed interface.
 The app is available as both a web app and desktop application.

 ---